AnyLog-co/documentation/anylog commands.md

 | get authentication | Returns ON or OFF depending on the current status. |
 | get encryption | Returns ON or OFF depending on the current status. |
 | get compression | Returns ON or OFF depending on the current status. |

+### get node name
+Return the node name including the IP and Port that identifies the node.
+The node name is assigned using the command [set node name](#set-node-name). if a name was not assigned, the name returned is "AnyLog".

 ## Get servers
 The ***get servers*** command returns information on the Operators hosting data.